-- Avoid using equipment and chemicals that could potentially damage either the coating or material of the screen.
+- Avoid using equipment and chemicals (even some mild detergent) that could potentially damage either the coating or material of the screen.
 This includes harsh brushes that can cause scratching and spirits that can even erode in some cases.

 - When washing with cloth and brush, be sure to not scrub so hard as to dent or otherwise damage the screen.

 - Be careful if attempting to use a vacuum cleaner to remove dust or dirt, as some big pieces can become stuck.